AdithyaBhat17/stripe-metered-subscriptions/README.md

 ### TODO

-- [ ] Add documentation explaining the steps involved integrating stripe metered billing to an existing Data management platform.
+- [ ] Add documentation explaining the steps involved in integrating stripe metered billing to an existing Data management platform.